Don't Let This Moment End

 "Don't Let This Moment End" is a song by Cuban-American singer and songwriter Gloria Estefan.
 It was released on November 3, 1998 by Epic Records, as the third single in the United States, the third in the United Kingdom, and her fourth globally, from her eighth album, Gloria!
 (1998).
 The song was written by Estefan, her husband Emilio Estefan, Lawrence Dermer and Roberto Blades and produced by Estefan Jr. and Dermer.
 It became a smash hit on the US Billboard Hot Dance Club Play chart, almost peaking at the top of charts for that field.
-The song also peaked at number nine in Spain and was a top 30 hit in the UK.
+The song also peaked at number nine in Spain and was a top-30 hit in the UK.
 It was first intended as a ballad and then remixed into a dance-ballad.
 According to Estefan, it celebrates the perfect moment in time.
-Its music video was directed by Gustavo Garzon.
+Its music video was directed by Gustavo Garzon, depicting Estefan performing in a nightclub.
 The track was nominated for a Grammy Music Award, but lost to "Believe" by Cher.

 "Don't Let This Moment End" also appears on two of Estefan's compilation albums; The Very Best of Gloria Estefan in 2006 and The Essential Gloria Estefan in 2006.